afognini/Tomography/README.md

 # Full Documentation

 Read the file Tomography.pdf.
-The documentation also be found in docs/_build/ both in html and pdf format.
+The documentation is also available in docs/_build/ both as html and pdf format.

 # How to Cite